 News Online, The Wall Street Journal website, the USAToday website, Foreign Policy magazine's website and the Council on Foreign Relations.

 Beyond opinion journalism, Dowd has provided communications and marketing support to organizations specializing in public-policy research, healthcare analysis, insurance and economic development.
-He has been affiliated with a number of leading think tanks, including the Fraser Institute, Sagamore Institute for Policy Research and Hudson Institute.
-His research specialties include defense, security and transatlantic relations.
+He has been affiliated with a number of leading think tanks, including the Fraser Institute, Hudson Institute and Sagamore Institute, where he heads the Center for America's Purpose.
+His research specialties include U.S. foreign policy, national defense and international security.
 Dowd also has served as director of constituent services for a U.S. congressman and as adjunct professor and lecturer at Butler University, teaching courses on U.S. foreign policy and U.S. history.

 The list of publications and media outlets that have carried Dowd's work includes: